ckopec-dev/Stem-Cheatsheets/Git Common Scenarios.md

 ### VSCode

-- Create a folder that will contain your repo
+- Create or open a folder that will contain your repo
 - Open it in VSCode (File / Open Folder)
 - In Activity Bar: Choose Source Control, then click "Initialize Repository"